-When people think of car accident injuries, they often imagine broken bones or visible trauma.
-But one of the most common — and most misunderstood — injuries is hyperextension, a sudden backward movement of the neck that can cause serious pain even when the crash seems “minor.”
+When people think of car accident injuries, they often imagine broken bones or obvious, visible trauma.
+But one of the most common — and most misunderstood — injuries is hyperextension, a sudden backward movement of the neck that can cause serious and lasting pain even when a crash seems “minor” on the surface.

 How Hyperextension Happens in a Car Accident